 - a.
-Applications can only be submitted by organisations which possess legal registration/recognition and a bank account in the applicant's name -even if just opened for the purpose of Voice. - b.
-Except for empowerment grants, applications are only open to locally registered entities in Laos. - c.
-The project will need to address one or more of the impact themes: - improving access to (productive) resources (finance, land and water) and employment - improving access to social services, health and education in particular - fostering space for citizen participation: - d.
-The project will benefit one or more of the following target groups
+Applications can only be submitted by organisations which possess legal registration/accreditation and a bank account in the applicant's name. - b.
+The project will need to address one or more of the impact themes: - improving access to (productive) resources (finance, land and water) and employment - improving access to social services, health and education in particular - fostering space for political participation: - c.
+The project will benefit of one or more of the following target groups - People living with disabilities - Lesbian, gay, bisexual, trans-gender, intersex (LGBTI) people - Women facing exploitation, abuse, violence - Age discriminated vulnerable groups notably the young and elderly - Indigenous groups and ethnic minorities - d.
+As a sudden opportunity or threat cannot be influenced by one organisation or entity exclusively, an application to address a sudden opportunity must include collective actions.